One of the best hikes in the world

 - it can get cold.
 Be well prepared.

-- Chile is the most expensive country to travel in South America.
-Budget a minimum of US$40 a day.
+- Budget a minimum of US$40 a day to travel Chile.
 Days on the trek will save you money.

 Three trailhead start options based on highway signposts: